 Adding Straight Line Segments

-To create a Straight Line Segment, perform a single tap (do not drag) at the starting point and then again at the corresponding line end point.
+To create a Straight Line Segment, perform a single tap at the starting point and then again at the corresponding line end point.
 For example, the objective of drawing a parallelogram could be accomplished with the Path Tool.

 The following screenshots and description outlines the steps required for creating a parallelogram with this tool.

-Two different options are available for automatically drawing the last line to connect the first point to the last (i.e. closing a path) The first option involves performing a Tap on the start point (orange handle with white dot).
-The second option involves performing a Triple Tap anywhere within the drawing canvas.
-The second choice closes the shape and exits the path tool when Sticky Mode is not enabled.
+Perform a Click on the start point (orange handle with white dot) to automatically draw the last line to connect the first point to the last (i.e. closing a path) The action closes the shape and exits the path tool when Sticky Mode is not enabled.
 Once a path has been created and selected, a few handles will be seen in addition to the path point handles created in the steps above.
 The blue handles are "bounds handles" that allow for shape resizing with a dragging action.
 The red handle is a "rotation" handle, which allows for shape rotation around it's center point.

-A Double Tap in the drawing canvas results in a path as illustrated in the screenshot below.
+A Double Click in the drawing view creates a path as illustrated in the screenshot below.